 16.3 megapixels isn’t exactly a lot these days.
 It’s not a tiny file, but you can’t do aggressive cropping and retain good detail.
 On the plus side, you can shoot a lot and not have to deal with a ton of massive files.
 So it’s kinda good, kinda bad.

-The native ISO range is 200 – 6400 (with 200 being the base ISO), which doesn’t set any records.
+The native ISO range is 200 – 6400 (with 200 being the base ISO), which doesn’t set any records and is starting to show the age of the camera processing technology.
 But the noise is relatively low and images are very sharp and defined, based on my real-world shooting tests.

 I previously listed the limited options for video capture as a plus, but some will see this is a negative.
 There’s also no 4K, but given the camera’s age, that’s hardly surprising.
 Still, these days 4K is more and more common, and not having the option will be a negative for many.